parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 ]
 ```

-Writing a Python module that can serve as a kernel extension requires implementing a `load_ipython_extension` function and optionally implementing `unload_ipython_extension`.
+Writing a Python module that can serve as a kernel extension requires implementing a `load_ipython_extension` function and optionally implementing a `unload_ipython_extension` function.
 Both functions receive an [`InteractiveShell`](https://ipython.org/ipython-doc/dev/api/generated/IPython.core.interactiveshell.html) instance as their one and only parameter.
 The loading function typically uses methods on the instance to add features while the unload function cleans them up.
-For instance, a minimal extension that adds a magic `%%skip` which turns the current cell into a no-op appears below.
+For instance, a minimal extension that defines skip `%%skip`, a cell magic that turns the current cell into a no-op, appears below.

 ```python
 def skip(line, cell=None):